-If your application is approved, the permit is issued and sent to you by FrontCounter BC.
-If your application was not approved, you will be notified.
+If your application is approved, the permit will be issued and sent to you by FrontCounter BC.
+If your application is not approved, you will be notified.

-NOTE: If you used a BCeID and a licence or permit is issued, you can download it from the Manage your Natural Resource Applications webpage by logging in using your BCeID
+NOTE: If you applied with a BCeID and your licence or permit has been issued, you can download your licence or permit from the Manage your Natural Resource Applications webpage by logging in using your BCeID.

 Tips for a successful application